30 Best Kids' Halloween Movies with Not-so-Scary Thrills and Chills

 Watch Miguel travel to the magical land of his ancestors in Coco.
 Photo courtesy of Disney Pixar

-On the Day of the Dead, a young boy, Miguel, gets transported into the Land of the Dead and meets up with his deceased relatives while learning a bit more about himself and some tightly-held family secrets.
+On the Day of the Dead, Miguel gets transported into the Land of the Dead and meets up with his deceased relatives while learning a bit more about himself and some tightly-held family secrets.
 This beautifully animated movie is a wonderful (and sometimes tear-jerking) tribute to teamwork and the powerful strength of family.

 16. Hocus Pocus

-Although not a movie, the tale of the Baudelaire orphans deserves a place on any Halloween movie list.
+Though it's also a movie, we prefer the TV series take on the tale of the Baudelaire orphans.
 A twisty story of family secrets and, yes, "unfortunate events," it's best viewed by tweens and up.

 Can the Super Monsters save their favorite holiday?
-Watch Super Monsters Save Halloween to find out!
 Photo courtesy of Netflix

-For the preschooler afraid of his own shadow, try the Netflix original series Super Monsters year-round.
-It follows preschool-age monsters as they attend school to learn all about the best ways to be monsters but in the least scary way possible.
+For the preschooler afraid of his own shadow, try the Netflix original series Super Monsters.
+It follows preschool-age monsters as they attend school to learn all about the best ways to be monsters in the least scary way.
 This Halloween movie special followed the mini monsters as they prepare for their favorite holiday and "best night of the year," including supporting a nervous buddy.

 A deadly spider makes its way from the jungles of South America to a sleepy California town in this not-for-the-squeamish Halloween movie!
 There is a healthy mix of humor in this thrilling flick, but don’t be fooled, you'll also enjoy a few "hide under the blankets" moments.